Mankell Family History

 During his later years, Gustav (also Carl Abraham and Julius) was a friend of playwright August Strindberg.

 Gustav talent as an organist was useful in another way.
 He helped inspect organs built in Sweden, 1850-1880.
-With Carl Abraham, Gustav organized the effort to purchase and supervised the installation of the large organ in the Christiansfeld congregation where both he and his father were organists.
+With Carl Abraham, Gustav organized the effort to purchase and supervised the installation of the large organ in the Christiansfeld Denmark congregation where both he and his father Johan Herman were organists.
 This 1865 Marcussen organ, built in Åbenrå, Denmark, remains the main instrument of the congregation today.

 Gustav and Charlotta had one foster child, Anna Elisabet (1847-1899) who preceded both parents in death.
 Gustav died on March 23, 1880 in Stockholm; Charlotta died on October 26, 1883 in the same city.